The Hangover Part II: Plot

-After Phil is treated at a clinic, Alan confesses that he had drugged some of the marshmallows from the previous night with muscle relaxers and his ADHD medication in order to sedate Teddy, as he feared the others were going to replace him, but accidentally mixed up the bags.
-Phil and Stu become furious that Alan drugged them again.
-Stu blames Alan for ruining his life and attacks him, but Phil breaks it up and tells them that they have to stick together.
-They notice something on Alan's stomach: an address and a time for a meeting.
-They meet a gangster named Kingsley, who demands Chow's bank account password by the following morning in exchange for Teddy.
-They return to the hotel to try to find Chow's password, only to discover that he is still alive.
-They steal the monkey, who had the code given to him and put inside his vest for safe-keeping by Chow, back from the Russian mobsters through a violent car chase, during which the monkey is shot and injured.
+After Phil is treated at a clinic, Alan confesses that he had drugged some of the marshmallows with muscle relaxers and his ADHD medication to sedate Teddy, but accidentally mixed up the bags.
+Furious, Stu attacks Alan.

+During the scuffle, they find an address and time for a meeting on Alan's stomach.
+They meet Kingsley, a gangster demanding Chow's bank password by morning for Teddy.
+They seek Chow's password at the hotel, discovering he is still alive.
+They steal a capuchin monkey with the code in his vest, escaping through a car chase in which the monkey is shot and injured.

-After taking the code and leaving the monkey outside a veterinary clinic, the group completes the deal with Kingsley the next morning.
+After taking the code and leaving the monkey outside a veterinary, the group completes the deal with Kingsley the next morning.
 Interpol agents appear and arrest Chow.
-Kingsley turns out to be an undercover agent, who tells the trio that he does not actually know where Teddy is.
+Kingsley, an undercover agent, does not know where Teddy is.

-Desperate, Phil calls Doug's wife Tracy to tell her they cannot find Teddy.
-Stu decides to call off the wedding, live in Bangkok and say that Teddy died.
+Desperate, Phil calls Tracy to say that they cannot find Teddy.
 During a rolling blackout, Stu realizes where Teddy is.
-The trio rushes back to the hotel to find Teddy who is in the elevator (though is still missing a finger).
-Teddy had woken up earlier than the others, but became trapped after the power went out when he went to get ice for his finger.
-The four use Chow's speedboat to travel back to the wedding reception.
+The trio returns to the hotel to find Teddy in the elevator (though he still misses a finger).
+He had woken up earlier than the others, but became trapped after the power went out when he went out for ice for his finger.
+Using Chow's speedboat, the four return to the wedding reception.

-Arriving just as Lauren's father is about to cancel the wedding, Stu makes a defiant speech, and rejects being a boring dentist and instead insists he is quite wild.
-Impressed, Lauren's father gives the couple his blessing.
-Alan presents Stu with a special gift at the reception: a musical guest performance by Mike Tyson.
-Teddy later discovers that he had taken many pictures during the night on his cell phone before the battery died.
-The group, along with Tyson, agree to look at the pictures together once before deleting them.
+Fong is about to cancel the wedding when Stu arrives, delivers a defiant speech, and insists he's wild, impressing Fong who gives his blessing.
+At the reception, Alan gifts Stu a performance by Mike Tyson.
+Later, Teddy reveals he took pictures on his phone before the battery died.
+The group agrees to view the photos once before deleting them.